jessingrass/microbit_stub/README.md

 In addition, there are entries for:

 - microbit `power`.
 If power is 1, the microbit is on and display output will be printed.
 If power is 0, there is no output.
-- `state_file` - to specify where to store microbit state and to allow chaining of state files to simulate state changes, e.g. by cycling through a series of state files.
+- `state_file` - to specify where to persist microbit state and to allow chaining of state files to simulate state changes, e.g. by cycling through a series of state files.
 The `state_file` entry can be thought of as a pointer to the next state of the microbit, contained in the specified `state_file`.

 The `state` object provides controlled access to the representation of state, with validity checking of state changes.

 The initial state file is specified in the `microbit_stub_settings.py` config file.
 This settings file is just a module that the `microbit_stub` module imports.
 If `microbit_stub_settings.py` cannot be found, the default state file is `microbit_state.json`.
 If a state file cannot be found or opened, then in-memory representation of state is used and it is not possible to manipulate microbit state from multiple processes.

 File input/output errors are silently ignored.
 That is, failure to open, read from or write to a file is ignored and the module reverts to in-memory operation.
 This is behaviour that could be configured with relatively minor changes to the module.
-As an initial release it was considered better to simply revert to something that works in-memory in the event of file access failures.
+However, I thought it better to simply revert to something that works in-memory in the event of file access failures.
 It does mean that users must be aware that incorrect filenames or non-existent files or files with incorrect permissions may result in their tests not behaving as expected.

 State is dumped to file after any state change (including on reset).

-State is loaded from file on initialisation of the module, on wake up from a sleep (to simulate events occuring during the passing of time0, and before a state change is dumped (to include any other intervening state changes).
+State is loaded from file on initialisation of the module, on wake up from a sleep (to simulate events occuring during the passing of time), and before a state change is dumped (to include any intervening state changes by other processes).

 There is no concurrency control on state file access because:

-1. File locking is notoriously difficult to do cross platform and in any case is error-prone
+1. File locking is notoriously difficult to do cross platform and, in any case, is error-prone
 2. It is unnecessary.
-The implication of conflicting concurrent access is that a state change could be missed.
+Conflicting concurrent access is results in missed state changes.
 This is the same as missing a button press.
 Such missed updates are "normal" behaviour for a microbit.

+The `State.dump` and `State.load` methods are the places to look if you with to change this behaviour.

 There are essentially three ways to simulate state changes:

-- add `state` object method calls to a microbit program - this will work but has the disadvantage that the program is no longer a standard microbit progam and any code invoking `state` methods must be removed or commented out before uploading to the microbit
+- add `state` object method calls to a microbit program.
+This will work but has the disadvantage that the program is no longer a standard microbit progam and any code invoking `state` methods must be removed or commented out before uploading to the microbit
-- use separate program(s) to invoke `state` object methods - i.e. run the microbit program and one or more state changing programs that all operate on the same underlaying state file(s).
+- use separate program(s) to invoke `state` object methods.
+That is, run the microbit program and one or more state changing programs that all operate on the same underlaying state file(s).
 An example of this approach is to run the `happysad.py` program in one terminal and the `pressbutton.py` program in another terminal using the same configuration.
-The pressbutton program should cause the happysad progarm to alternate between happy and sad faces.
+The pressbutton program should cause the happysad program to alternate between happy and sad faces.
 - chain state files to simulate state changes.
 An example of this approach is to configure the initial state file to be `microbit_state_00.json` or `microbit_state_01.json`.
 In `microbit_state_00.json`, the value for `button_a` is 0 and the value for `state_file` is `microbit_state_01.json`.
 In `microbit_state_01.json`, the value for `button_a` is 1 and the value for `state_file` is `microbit_state_00.json`.
 Using this configuration has the effect of alternating between each state file and, therefore, alternating between `button_a` value 1 (pressed) and 0 (not pressed).

-This section may appear complex, so I stress two points:
+This section may appear complex.
+If it does, remember:

 1. program testing can be done without the above manipulations of state (it is additional functionality)
 2. the explanations may become clearer by inspecting and running the programs provide in the distribution (and by more documentation that may be provided at a later date, if I get time!)